PREFACE.

 [She goes towards left, and pauses for a moment, looking about her

-with embarrassment.
+with embarrassment.]

 MICHAEL

-What ails her at all?
+(in a low voice.)--What ails her at all?

 SARAH

-It's real wicked she does be when you hear her speaking as
+(anxiously.)--It's real wicked she does be when you hear her speaking as

 easy as that.